Overhead view of financial documents, planner, and glasses emphasizing tax deadline.

 As a sole trader, if your turnover is less than $75,000 you are not required to lodge a BAS statement to the ATO.
 However, you will need to report on your income and expenses in your annual tax return – so it’s worth also keeping track of all your documentation and records.

-If, however, you turnover more than $75,000, you will be required to submit a BAS statement.
+If you turnover more than $75,000, you will be required to submit a BAS statement.
+Sole traders must pay BAS to the ATO to report and pay their GST, PAYG instalments, and other tax obligations.

 Key Takeaways

-- Lodging a BAS statement is relatively simple and pain-free – especially if you’ve kept all your documents and records organised and in order.
+• Lodging a BAS statement is relatively simple and pain-free – especially if you’ve kept all your documents and records in order.

-- You just need to remember the key submission dates for each quarter and submit your BAS statement via your preferred method.
+• You just need to remember the key submission dates for each quarter and submit your BAS statement using your preferred method.

-- time If you’re not feeling sure about how to do a BAS statement or whether you’re reporting your tax obligations, you can reach out to us at Box Advisory Services. savings – so that you can focus on your business.
+• If you’re not feeling sure about how to do a BAS statement or whether you’re reporting your tax obligations, you can reach out to us at Box Advisory Services.

 Simply book a FREE consultation with us or give us a call to discuss how to do your BAS statement.